Niloy-Bhuiyan/Programming-in-Python-FinalTerm/README.md

 - 📈 Demand is **highest in Summer**, peaks at **18:00**, and is strongest during **dry weather**
 - 🚇 The dual-peak pattern (08:00 and 18:00) confirms **commuter behavior** as the primary use case
 - ❄️ Winter, rain, and holidays **significantly suppress** rental demand
-- 🔴 All 63 extreme outlier hours share the same profile: **Summer · 18:00 · Dry · Non-Holiday · Weekday**
+- 🔴 Many of the highest demand records appear around dry, non-holiday, weekday evening periods, especially during warmer seasons

 These findings can help bike sharing operators **allocate bikes more effectively** during high-demand periods and reduce waste during predictably low-demand conditions.